What Is Cancellation of Removal?

 Your relative

-You must show that your removal will hurt a spouse, child, or parent that is considered a United States citizen or a lawful permanent resident.
-Your child must be under 21-years-old until the removal proceedings are over.
+You must show that your removal will hurt a spouse, child, or parent who is considered a United States citizen or a lawful permanent resident.
+Your child must be under 21 years old until the removal proceedings are over.
 If you have a stepchild, they must be under 18 until the removal proceedings are over.
 If you appeal IJ’s decision, your child can turn 21 and your stepchild can turn 18.
 If you or your spouse is pregnant, the baby does not count as a child until it is born.

 Hardship